ayushmanbt/Portfolio2.0/pages/_posts/firstPost.md

 #### Updating the state using useDispatch:

-In the previous example we used **useSelector()** to select a state from the from the combined reducer.
+Previously we used **useSelector()** to select a state from the combined reducer.
 Now we will see how to update the state, so we will need to modify the App.js again:

 ```JS
     import React from 'react';